cogsec-collaborative/cogsec-collab.github.io/content/authors/grant_dobbe/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a security engineer by day, and a wrangler and herder of hackers by night.

-interests:
+#interests:
-- Artificial Intelligence
+#- Artificial Intelligence
-- Computational Linguistics
+#- Computational Linguistics
-- Information Retrieval
+#- Information Retrieval

 education:
   courses: